-Another field of research that should be considered, is the study of the workers that, in spite of being - more or less uninterruptedly - employed in the military apparatus, were 'non-combatant personnel'.
+Another field of research that should be considered, is the study of the workers that, in spite of being - more or less uninterruptedly - employed in the military apparatus, were "non combatant personnel".
 Manual labourers in the fortresses, carters, smiths and so on, carried out activities directly linked with the military and so their work was influenced by the changes occurred in this field over the centuries.
 For the contemporary age this problem can be easily placed in the context of the war industries (about the Italian case study, see Santo Peli e Alessandro Camarda, L'altro esercito: La classe operaia durante la prima guerra mondiale, Book & Book, 2014), unlike the ancient régime where the situation was more variable and problematic.
 The sense of se of the military workers can be another field of research, as the propagandistic use of it, especially during the interwar period.

 Yet another field of research that needs to be developed further, and which is intertwined with the previous, is gender and military labour.
-Although numerous scholars have emphasised the deeply gendered character and labour practices of military organizations, there is a remarkable lack of literature bringing together labour history, military history and gender history.
+In 1981, Barton C Hacker demonstrated that the 14th to 19th Centuries' armies not only comprised of women as well as men, but that women were vital in the organization of the campaigns.
+Since then researchers (eg. Yuval Davis, Glucksman) have for example analysed gender division of labour in armies and war industries.
+But there is still a remarkable lack of literature bringing together gender history, military history and labour history.

 The session aims to discuss these and other topics related to military labour, in a transnational and long run perspective (from the Middle Ages to the Post-World War II).
-The importance of this kind of approach emerges clearly above, since the research problems addressed are not limited to a single historical period.
+The importance of this kind of approach emerges clearly from the words in the lines above, since the problems proposed are not limited to a single historical period.

-Areas of discussion are proposed to include, for example (but not limited to):
+The areas of discussion are proposed to include:

-- What is military labour and who is a military worker? - The evolution of military labour: toward more professionalization? - From 'knights' repasts' to contracts.
-The wage systems of the soldiers. - Gender and military labour. - "Free" and unfree military labour - Assistance to the workers: the military as a testing ground of social security. - The military as an incentive to the domestic and international mobility. - The military and the life-cycle: from 'occasional' workers to professional? - Not only soldiers: the workers linked to the military apparatus.
-From a 'military putting out system' to war industry.
+- o The evolution of military labour: toward a more professionalisation? - o From 'knights' repasts' to contracts.
+The wage systems of the soldiers. - o Assistance to the workers: the military as a testing ground of social security. - o The military as an incentive to the domestic and international mobility. - o The military and the life-cycle: from 'occasional' workers to professional? - o Not only soldiers: the workers linked to the military apparatus.
+From a 'military putting out - o system' to war industry. - o Perception of the military labour: sense of se and propaganda. - o Gender and military labour. - o Free and unfree military labour

-Please send an abstract of max.
-300 words to the organizers Giulio Ongaro and Fia Sundevall before January 16th 2017 using the following e-mail addresses: giulio.ongaro@univr.it; fia.sundevall@ekohist.su.se
+Please, send an abstract before September 19th 2016 to Giulio Ongaro (giulio.ongaro@univr.it), or to Fia Sundevall (fia.sundevall@ekohist.su.se)